 COOL THEN ENJOY

-- Make sure to let your beautiful artisan loaf cool for at least 2-3 hours or even overnight before cutting into it.
+- Make sure to let your beautiful artisan loaf cool for at least 2-3 hours before cutting into it.
 The gluten free sourdough needs to completely cool in order to set fully.

 - Stand mixer is very useful for this recipe but not essential.
 You can mix by hand but just make sure to mix well until ALL the ingredients are well incorporated & dough comes together nicely (10-15mins).